 Photos and Video from the 2010 Stone Skipping Tournament

 Former Guinness Book Record holder Russ “Rock Bottom” Byars won the 2010 Mackinac Island Stone Skipping Tournament with a throw of 30 skips.
 Second place went to Todd “Mussels” Callewaert with 26 skips & rounding out 3rd was Glenn “Hard Luck” Loy with a 22 skips.
 (Note: Video is the third round throw and is not the tournament winning 30 skip throw.)

 Photos from the Mackinac Island Stone Skipping Tournament – July 4, 2010

 The historic island fort is decked out in patriotic finery with banners, flags and bunting.
-It is an 1880’s Independence Day, with 38-gun salutes honoring the states of the period, performances of patriotic music, and Victorian children’s games.
+It is an 1880’s Independence Day, with 38-gun salutes honoring the states of the period and children’s games.
 Guests join the party and participate in games on the fort parade ground.